SiegeLord/SLRConfig/Readme.md

 ## Serde integration

-Here is how various Rust constructs are encoded in SLDConfig.
+Here is how various Rust constructs are encoded in SLRConfig.

 ### Numeric types